 - All ducks have highly waterproof feathers as a result of an intricate feather structure and a waxy coating that is spread on each feather while preening.
 A duck's feathers are so waterproof that even when the duck dives underwater, its downy underlayer of feathers right next to the skin will stay completely dry.
-The uropygial gland at the base of the tail produces that waxy oil that coats feathers so well, and many other birds also have the same gland.
+The uropygial gland at the base of the tail produces the waxy oil that coats feathers so well, and many other birds also have the same gland.

 - Ducks are precocial, which means that ducklings are covered with down and able to walk and leave the nest just a few hours after hatching.
 This helps protect the young chicks from predators, since they do not need to stay in the vulnerable nest area for long.

 - A hen will lead her ducklings up to a half mile or more over land after hatching in order to find a suitable water source for swimming and feeding.
 As soon as a baby duck's down is dry after hatching, they will be able to swim.
 It isn't unusual to see very tiny ducklings swimming after their mother.